Stryker: Protection

-The cage is placed 50 cm ahead around the vehicle, allowing a RPG warhead to explode at a safe distance from the vehicle.
-The slat armor on the Stryker vehicles is reportedly effective against HEAT rounds.
+The cage is placed 50 cm ahead around the vehicle to provide adequate protection.
+The slat armor on the Stryker vehicles is effective against HEAT rounds.
 In May 2009, General Dynamics and Rafael won a contract to provide SRAT tiles to replace slat armor on Strykers.
 The additional weight of the two systems is comparable, but reactive armor tiles offer greater vehicle stability and maneuverability and "assured" rather than "statistical" protection.

 The Stryker incorporates an automatic fire-extinguishing system with sensors in the engine and troop compartments that activate one or more halon fire bottles, which can also be activated by the driver, externally mounted fuel tanks, and a CBRN (Chemical, Biological, Radiological, Nuclear) Warfare system which will keep the crew compartment airtight and positively pressurized.

-Reports from military personnel and analysts state that the Stryker is superior to other light military vehicles regarding survivability against IEDs (improvised explosive devices).
+Reports from military personnel and analysts state that the Stryker's is better able to survive IEDs than other light military vehicles.

 In spring 2016, a Stryker regiment deployed to Europe with the Saab mobile camouflage system (MCS), which both changes its physical appearance to better blend into the environment and incorporates properties that improve signature management against long-wave and mid-wave thermal sensors, near-wave and short-wave infrared, and radar.
 Further tests will influence the Army to decide whether to pursue acquiring the camouflage system through a Program of Record.

 In 2016, Artis LLC's Iron Curtain active protection system was selected for integration onto the Stryker as an interim system, until the Army develops the Modular Active Protection System (MAPS).
 Iron Curtain differs from other APS by defeating projectiles just inches away from the vehicle, rather than intercepting them several meters out.
 In August 2018 the Army decided not to continue qualifying Iron Curtain onto the Stryker due to maturity issues with the system.

 Armament

-With the exception of some specialized variants, the primary armament of the Stryker is a Protector M151 Remote Weapon Station with .50 in (12.7 mm) M2 machine gun, 7.62 mm M240B machine gun, or 40 mm Mk 19 grenade launcher.
+With the exception of some specialized variants, the primary armament of the Stryker is a Protector M151 Remote Weapon Station with 12.7 mm (.50 in) M2 machine gun, 7.62 mm M240B machine gun, or 40 mm Mk 19 grenade launcher.
 The choice of armament was driven by many factors.
 The US Army wanted a vehicle that could rapidly transport and protect infantry to and around battlefields.

 In September 2017, Raytheon fired Stinger missiles it had integrated into a Stryker-mounted Common Remotely Operated Weapon Station (CROWS) to intercept airborne targets in a demonstration, turning the vehicle into a short-range air defense system.
-The Army is considering the capability, and if selected could be rapidly fielded within two years.
+By early 2024, the Army had deployed three battalions of Stinger-equipped Strykers.

-In August 2018, 86 Strykers began fielding with a CROWS turret adapted to be able to fit a Javelin anti-tank missile tube, allowing the vehicle to fire the weapon instead of needing dismounted troops to use it.
+In August 2018, 86 Strykers began fielding with a CROWS turret adapted to be able to fit a FGM-148 Javelin tube, allowing the vehicle to fire the weapon instead of needing dismounted troops to use it.